 Responsible for organizing the Professional Development sessions at SfRBM in addition to facilitating the Mentorship Program

-If you are interested in being a mentee or a mentor, please contact Nadine Hempel for more information or click on the appropriate link below:
+If you are interested in being a mentee or a mentor, please click on the appropriate link below:

 The Professional Development Sessions are offered during SFRBM's Annual Meeting and are tailored for both junior and mid-level investigators.